Fujifilm X100F vs Canon 1D X Mark II

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- Ready to shoot: Comes with a build-in lens, while the 1DX Mark II requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 1DX Mark II requires a separate lens.

 - More compact: Is smaller (127x75mm vs 158x168mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 1DX Mark II).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 1DX Mark II).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.